salesforce-python-client/pyforce/README.md

  * describeDataCategoryGroups
  * describeDataCategoryGroupStructures

-`pyforce` supports python 2.x for values of x >=6.
-It probably works in 2.4, but not officially supported.
+`pyforce` supports python 2.x for values of x >=7 as well as Python 3.x.

 Basic Usage Examples
 ====================